sarahstrong314/MCR3U/1 - Quadratic Functions/5 - Quadratic Functions in Standard Form.md

 You can also use **the quadratic formula**, which is a fool-proof way of finding the roots.

-The quadratic formula is x = \frac{- b ± \sqrt{b^2 - 4ac}}{2a}.
+The quadratic formula is x = \frac{- b \pm \sqrt{b^2 - 4ac}}{2a}.
 To find the roots of any quadratic relation, all you have to do is plug in the values of a, b, and c from the standard form.

-The ± indicates that one root is determined by using a +, and the other root is determined by using a -.
+The \pm indicates that one root is determined by using a +, and the other root is determined by using a -.

 ### Real Roots vs. Nonreal Roots